Slyrith/aoi.js-documentation/src/guides/sharding.md

 ## Introduction

-aoi.js has `ClientShard` class to handle `Sharding` for your discord bot.
+aoi.js has `ClientShard` class to handle `Sharding` for your Discord Bot.

 ## Usage